-Bachelor's, master's, and doctoral recipients who participate in the commencement ceremony are individually announced to cross the stage and receive their diplomas during the conferral of degrees on Commencement Day.
+Bachelor's, master's, and doctoral recipients who participate in the commencement ceremony are individually announced as they cross the stage to be recognized for their degree awarded.

 CALDWELL UNIVERSITY STUDENT CONDUCT STANDARDS

 Statement of Personal Rights and Responsibilities

 Caldwell University has the right and the responsibility to set standards of conduct in order to safeguard the freedom to learn and to provide for the safety of persons on the campus.
 The university reserves the right to request at any time the withdrawal of a student who cannot or does not maintain the required standard of scholarship, whose conduct is not satisfactory to the authorities of the university, or whose conduct violates any of the university's policies or rules of conduct.